Are Grocery Coupons a Waste of Time?

 Ever Seen a Coupon for an Eggplant?

-When you look closely at the coupons that come with the Saturday paper, almost all are for highly-processed food or new-fangled versions of products that you don’t need.
+The most common complaint against the heavy use of coupons is that most are good for highly-processed food or new-fangled versions of products that we don’t need.
 In addition, the products are often more expensive than lesser-known brands, even with the discount.

-It seems as though you’re getting away with something – that’s why companies keep making coupons.
-Coupons are a legitimate way to get you to try a product in hopes that you will like it and buy it in the future.
-But even if you have no brand loyalty, you are still playing by their rules.
+Coupons make it seem as though we’re getting away with something – that’s why companies keep issuing them.
+Coupons are a legitimate way to get us to try a product in hopes that we will like it and buy it again in the future.
+But even if we have no brand loyalty, we are still playing by their rules.

 Coupons Create Mental Clutter